 Outside of polycarbonate, the next most common material used for triathlon helmets is carbon fiber.
 While this material is superior to polycarbonate in virtually every meaningful comparison, it is also significantly more expensive than polycarbonate as well.
 As such, unless you are already a professional triathlete, there is little reason to invest well over $500 into a piece of equipment you use as a hobby though a few of the helmets reviewed do actually qualify for such a designation.

 As we can see, there is not really a single triathlon helmet that will satisfy all racers equally.
 Some races might not find the biking leg of the race to be their strong suit and opt for a triathlon helmet that will help them achieve the quickest time possible while others may simply need to either feel comfortable or reduce their internal body temperature with maximal ventilation.

-Since a triathlon is a race, one of our first recommendations will be the Giro Air Attack Shield.
-For one, this is one of the lighter triathlon helmets that we reviewed and only 10g heavier than the absolute lightest helmet on our list.
+Since a triathlon is a race, one of our first recommendations will be the Giro Vanquish MIPS Helmet.
+For one, this is one of the lighter triathlon helmets with visor that we reviewed.
 On top of that, this helmet does feature more ventilation than you might otherwise expect from the helmet type and also provides a Zeiss visor as well as a fully magnetic locking system.

 Of course, if you are looking for a triathlon helmet that will provide a wide range of benefits instead of focusing primarily on one or two, we recommend the Rudy Project Boost 01.
 This hybrid type of triathlon helmet is one of the official helmets of the USA triathlon team in a large part due to its design with balances serious ventilation on top of decent drag reduction.
 On top of that, this is also the second lightest helmet we reviewed and comes with an optional Zeiss visor.